 Role of the Group Leader

 - Group leader to child ratios must be adhered to when the children are in the water and surrounding area.

-- Group Leaders must be within arm’s reach of children when in the water with children under 7 years of age.
+- Group leaders must be within arm’s reach of children when in the water for children under 7 years of age.

 - Group leaders must be actively supervising their group both in the water and surrounding area such as the spray pad.

 Draining of the wading pool is coordinated with the time the pool closes.
-Staff beding draining the pool prior to closing and as a result, there will not be a full basin of water at closing time.
+Staff begin draining the pool prior to closing and as a result, there will not be a full basin of water at closing time.
 Children will be permitted to stay in the wading pool while it is draining under the following conditions:

 - They do not play near or sit on the drain.